smartgeber Logo

 Understanding the Marathon Definition

-Many marathons impose time limits for completion, typically ranging from 6 to 8 hours.
-These limits ensure the safety of participants and the feasibility of managing the event.
-While time limits are common, they are not a defining feature of the marathon definition.
-However, they do affect how the event is organized and experienced by runners.
+Most marathons have a time limit or cut-off time within which participants must complete the race.
+These limits ensure the safety of runners and allow for the efficient organization of the event.
+While time limits are common, they do not change the marathon definition itself, but they do impact how the event is experienced by participants.

 Evolution of the Marathon Definition